ProjectSidewalk/Instructions/README.md

 ### 1.1 Installation
 * **(Recommended) If you installing them using a virtual machine, see [Virtual Box and Vagrant](https://github.com/ProjectSidewalk/Instructions/blob/master/README.md#111-virtual-box-and-vagrant-optional) below.**
-* I you are installing Postgres directly into your computer, see the following pages:
+* If you are installing Postgres directly into your computer, see the following pages:
   * Windows:
     * [PostGIS](http://postgis.net/windows_downloads) : PostGIS's official web page.
 Follow the instruction to install PostgreSQL as well as PostGIS (> 2.0.0).
   * OS X: